ISO 9001: RESPONDING TO A CHANGING LANDSCAPE

 So overall it feels to me that the biggest change and challenge for many organisations is that their context is simply less stable, more prone to significant and sometimes rapid change.
 Meaning that they need firstly to be more adept at monitoring this sometimes rapidly changing landscape and secondly more agile in being able to respond and adapt at pace to these changes.

-Given the recent challenges and the way the world has evolved since its publication in 2015, how do you feel that ISO 9001 had served us as a standard for quality management?
+Given the recent challenges and the way the world has evolved since its publication in 2015, we asked Martin how he felt that ISO 9001 had served us as a standard for quality management?

 I think that at a relatively high level what’s needed for an effective quality management system is frankly pretty unchanging.
 It’s the how we do it which often needs to change more over time as the organisations context evolves and I think that’s reflected in the fact that ISO requirement specifications such as ISO 9001 haven’t changed hugely over time.
 And Annex SL the common framework behind all the management system standards has also only really seen modest revision.

 So just thinking of an example to illustrate that point, the ISO 9001 requirement that the organisation provides adequate resources for quality management is a pretty unchanging requirement.
-But the processes need to achieve that requirement may need regular review and adjustment depending on the changing circumstances in which the organisations operate.
-There may be times for example when resourcing only needs to be reviewed annually but there may be other times when it needs to be reviewed quarterly or monthly.
+But the processes need to achieve that requirement may need regular review and adjustment depending on the changing circumstances in which the organisations operate in. there may be times for example when resourcing only needs to be reviewed annually but there maybe other times when it needs to be reviewed quarterly or monthly.

 I think one example of this has been in the area of documentation where the language in standards has changed quite a bit, the standards are much clearer now in encouraging organisations to be careful to keep documentation to a proportionate level and only really to document things to the extent necessary.